sorokod/Armstrong/README.md

 ## Armstrong number calculator

-Briefly, an [Armstrong numbers](https://en.wikipedia.org/wiki/Narcissistic_number) number *"is a number that is the sum of its own digits each raised to the power of the number of digits"*.
+Briefly, an [Armstrong number](https://en.wikipedia.org/wiki/Narcissistic_number) *"is a number that is the sum of its own digits each raised to the power of the number of digits"*.

 For example `8208` is an Armstrong number because `8208 = 8^4 + 2^4 + 0^4 + 8^4`.
 We will say that
 `8208` is a **level-4** A-number and call the power sum of its digits, an **aSum**.
 Single digit